DavidLemayian/docs.globaleaks.org/SoftwareSecurity.rst

 Software Security
 =================

-In the following a set of documents illustrating the security features of GlobaLeaks is listes:
+In the following a set of documents illustrating the security features of GlobaLeaks is listed:

 : _Threat Model: https://docs.google.com/document/d/1niYFyEar1FUmStC03OidYAIfVJf18ErUFwSWCmWBhcA/pub
 an overview of GlobaLeaks with regards to security considerations